leark/PierresTreats.Solution/README.md

 ## Description

-A simple website where a user can .
+A simple website where a user can view treats offered by Pierre's business.
+Without logging in, a user can view the list of treats or list of flavors.
+When a user logs in, they can add treats, flavors and edit what each has, and/or delete them.

 ## Setup/Installation Requirements
 _Requires console application such as Git Bash, Terminal, or PowerShell_